mansisomani01/Peer-To-Peer-File-Sharing-System/README.md

-# AOS ASSIGNMENT - 4

-## Distributed File System
+# PEER TO PEER GROUP BASED FILE SHARING SYSTEM

-- The Distributed File Sharing System is a network-based application that allows peers to share and retrieve files across multiple peers over a network.
+- Peer to Peer Group Based File Sharing System is a network-based application that allows peers to share and retrieve files across multiple peers over a network.
 It utilizes a socket programming and client-server architecture and employs secure communication protocols for data transfer.

 ## How to Run